 We are outstripping the earth's capacity to supply the current demands of even a small part of humanity, while preventing the majority from ever having the ability to consume so much.

 The answer is they can't.
-There aren't enough resources to fill that level of demand.
+There aren't enough resources, which includes the capacity of the earth to deal with our pollution, to fill that level of demand.
 That makes it obvious that the only way for the majority to have a better life is to curtail the level of demand of the minority.
 That can only be done if that minority decides to demand less.
 However, they have been heavily persuaded that it is alright to have such levels of demand, and that it is beneficial to society, and so it is their civic duty to do so!

 There are substantial vested interests in maintaining such levels of demand in the minority, while suppressing the ability of the majority to reach such levels for themselves.
 While this has been directly assigned as being a product of globalism itself, it is not, as it is a direct product of the greed for wealth of a few, who persuaded a whole lot of others to go along with it.